Can You Use Palmetto Grass Seed for Your Houston Area Lawn?

 Some homeowners will checkerboard grass pieces or try planting grass plugs.
 We talk to people a few times a week who are trying that.
 They get tired of waiting on it to fill in, and they’re calling us for some grass seed to put out that’s going to cover up all this dirt.
 Common Bermuda grass isn’t the answer, and this is the reason why we don’t recommend trying to checkerboard grass pieces or trying to save money by planting grass plugs.

 You Don’t Want to Grow Your Lawn from Seed in Texas

 If you’re from a Northern area with cool season grasses like Bluegrass and fescue, you may be used to growing a lawn from seed.
 Here in the Texas Gulf Coast area, the weeds grow faster than the good grass and they will cover any bare dirt very quickly from weed seeds blown onto that dirt.
 Rather than save money by purchasing a Palmetto grass seed or any other lawn grass seed, you’ll spend lots of money on herbicides trying to kill all of those weeds without killing your lawn grass.
 You probably won’t succeed in that effort.
 So the best strategy for Houston area homeowners is to use grass sod to establish a lawn and prevent the weeds from taking root.

-Houston Grass South delivers grass grown on our family farm just outside Bay City, Texas.
+Houston Grass delivers grass grown on our family farm just outside Bay City, Texas.
 We’ve been growing grass there since 1981.
-We know how much effort and expense goes into growing the best quality grass available on the Texas Gulf Coast so we’re confident in the quality we deliver to our customers with every piece, pallet and roll of grass we sell.
+We know how much effort and expense goes into growing the best quality grass available on the Texas Gulf Coast so we’re confident in the quality we deliver to our customers with every piece and pallet of grass we sell.

 You can pick up your grass at our office or we can deliver it to your project site.
 We also offer installation services.
-Call us at 281-431-7441 for information and a price quote or send us an email through the contact form or the quote request.
+Call us at 281-431-7441 for information and a price quote.
 Please also check our reviews and testimonials from customers.